DSA Roadmap for Placements: What Matters in 2026

 Stacks and queues are straightforward data structures but lead to elegant solutions for bracket matching, monotonic stack problems (next greater element, largest rectangle in histogram), and queue-based BFS.

-Linked lists are tested less frequently than five years ago, but you still need to know the basics: reversal, cycle detection, merge two sorted lists, and finding the middle element.
+Linked lists get tested less frequently than five years ago, but you still need to know the basics: reversal, cycle detection, merge two sorted lists, and finding the middle element.
+Skip the exotic linked list problems.
+Not worth your time.

 Target: 30-35 problems across all three.